 The string of precious jewels was used to secure the middle branches of the tree so that the mirror was prominently displayed.
 The lower branches were hung with white and blue streamers as placations.

 Finally, the goddess of mirth and laughter, Ama-No-Uzume, stepped to the mouth of the cave and started to dance for the absent goddess.
 A foot stomping, breast baring, skirt lifting, lewd and lascivious dance that so entertained the gathered gods that they started to laugh.
 It was this merry laughter that drew the curiosity of the sullen sun goddess.
 Amaterasu peeked out of the cave to see what was so funny.

 Immediately the gods rushed to shove the mirror up to the mouth of the cave.
 Amaterasu had never seen her own reflection in a mirror, this sight drew her forth from the cave.
-A rope was stretched across the mouth of the cave to prevent her from going back in.
+A sacred rope of rice straw, or shimenawa, was stretched across the mouth of the cave to prevent her retreating once again.

 African - Sunman Grows Old